dennis-test-org/sfss/README.md

 ```

 After successful authentication, your GitHub access token will be saved locally, and you will be able to perform file operations.

+**If Step  4 is not done correctly, the cli might freeze.
+So to fix it just type http://localhost:8000/callback into your browser to exit the code.**

 ### File Operations